-Simple, intuitive, and well designed, the Victron solar charge controller is a popular choice in the RV and Vanlife community, and we love ours, too.
+Simple, intuitive, and well-designed, the Victron solar charge controller is a popular choice in the RV and Vanlife community, and we love ours, too.

 What We Love About The Victron Solar Charge Controller

 There are so many things to like about the Victron charge controllers.
-Below we list our top four.
+Below, we list our top four.

 1. Wonderful User Interface With ‘VictronConnect’ Smartphone App

-By far the best aspect of the Victron controller is that you get to use the VictronConnect smartphone app.
+By far, the best aspect of the Victron controller is that you get to use the VictronConnect smartphone app.

-This is such a great feature because many other solar charge controllers on the market today have a clumsy digital interface built into the controller’s hardware (or none at all).
+This is a fantastic feature because many other solar charge controllers on the market today have a clumsy digital interface built into the controller’s hardware (or none at all).
 These types of interfaces aren’t useful to us because we installed our controller under our bed.
 And we don’t want to always look under the bed to check our solar harvesting stats.